SrvPioneer/Bulk-Pro-Order-and-Product-Report-Analysis-from-January-to-April-2020/README.md

 Overall, the need for this project is to gain insights that can be used to optimize the business processes, improve profitability, and enhance the overall customer experience.

+# ABOUT DATASET:

+Bulk Pro product and order report dataset contan 8 columns, each are:

+* order id : This column contain unique order id number for each order.
+* product id : Unique product id for each product.
+* order units : Total order number from a particulat order id.
+* order date : Date of order.
+* Product category : Category of product available in this dataset.
+* Product launch : Launch data of product in Market.
+* Product source : Source of online from where order have been generated.
+* google search keyword : Product search on google with the name of different keyword.

+# APPROACH:

+The step of approaches are:
+* Data collection: Collected data from Almabetter student dashboard.
+* Prepare and clean the data: Cleaned and transformed the data as necessary, such as removing duplicates, handling missing values, and converting data types on excel.
+* Connect to the data source: Imported the dataset into Power BI by connecting to the data source, using excel file.
+* Create visualizations: Used Power BI's visualization tools to create charts, graphs, and other visualizations that can help to understand the data.
+* Apply filters and slicers: Used filters and slicers to interactively explore the data and to drill down into specific aspects of the data.
+* Add calculated fields and measures: Added calculated fields and measures to the data model to perform calculations and aggregations on the data.

+# POWERBI DASHBOARD:

 ![Image1](https://github.com/SrvPioneer/Bulk-Pro-Order-and-Product-Report-Analysis-from-January-to-April-2020/assets/93809665/caa0478d-0175-4462-89b5-7627ac7c879b)